jyywong/portfolio-v2/README.md

 - Learned how to animate SVG line animations
 - Learned how to use Matter JS
 - Learned how to use Gatsby and the problems that come with server side rendering
-- Continues to learn how to make responsive websites
+- Continued to learn how to make responsive websites

 ## Technologies used
 - Gatsby